ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R2]**
 The parties to a Commercial Agreement MUST have signed commercial documents with each other before a transactable state of a commercial agreement can be instantiated within a BPI.

+[[R2]](#r2) Testability: Functional terms of a commercial agreement between counterparties are always implementable as transactions within a Baseline Protocol system.

 ### 2.4.1 Contract

 This section details the prerequisites required to be fulfilled by a legal contract, also referred to as a Commercial Agreement in this document, between the parties, and defines the general terms and conditions in the legal contract governing commercial transactions between these parties.
 These prerequisites are to be understood only within the context of this document and are meant to be general and not specific to particular legal and regulatory frameworks.